 Nurturing Intimacy: How to Initiate Sex in a Long-Term Relationship

 The beginning of every relationship starts with the mystery and the discovery of who your partner is.
+So much of couples sex therapy is helping clients find a bridge between past desire and ease to the present.

 Exploring what they like usually generates excitement, play, and desire.
 This passion fuels your relationship and stands in the place of things yet to be developed, such as trust and love.